 Cooking Tips

 Prepare the pork in different ways: To prepare the pork, we’re using a combination of boiling the pork to remove any gamey tastes and to tenderize it before crisping up in an air fryer.
-If you don’t have access to an air fryer, you can simply either shallow fry the pork in oil until crispy or oven bake at 400 F for 30-45 minutes or until crispy.
+If you don’t have access to an air fryer, you can simply either shallow fry the pork in oil until crispy or oven bake at 400 F for 30-45 minutes until crispy.

 Cook in batches: For best flavor, cook your sisig in batches and avoid overcrowding your pan.
 Overcrowding can cause a steaming effect with the ingredients, since there’s reduced contact with the actual surface of the pan.
 Cooking in batches ensures you get those crisp, caramelized bits of pork and aromatics.